Is it true that us soldiers can’t make video calls while in camp?

 Yes, soldiers are usually allowed to use Skype or Facebook messenger or FaceTime to call or write with family, friends and acquaintances while on international missions.
 To make a video call all he needs is a webcam or a smartphone.

-Even soldiers who are deployed in Afghanistan or Iraq are allowed to make video calls.
+Even service members who are deployed in Yemen or Iraq are permitted to make video calls and phone calls and computers.
 Any soldier may talk to others through any media currently available.

-Soldiers are allowed to use Skype.
-The excuse that they are on a secret mission and therefore not allowed to use that form of communication is nonsense, since they would not be allowed to contact anyone at all!
+Soldiers are permitted to use Skype or any other video chat.
+The excuse that they are on a secret mission and therefore not able to use that form of communication is nonsense, because it would then be completely forbidden to be in contact with anyone!

 The whole story in detail: